Miro0o/Docs-Notes/CS/🔑 CS_Core/👩‍💻 Languages Programming/Interpreted Languages/Python/Python Package Managers/pip/pip.md

 pip is the [package installer](https://packaging.python.org/guides/tool-recommendations/) for Python.
 You can use pip to install packages from the [Python Package Index](https://pypi.org/) and other indexes.

 Please take a look at our documentation for how to install and use pip:
 - [Installation](https://pip.pypa.io/en/stable/installation/)
 - 📂 [Usage](https://pip.pypa.io/en/stable/)

 We release updates regularly, with a new version every 3 months.
 Find more details in our documentation:
 - [Release notes](https://pip.pypa.io/en/stable/news.html)
 - [Release process](https://pip.pypa.io/en/latest/development/release-process/)

-> :warning:  It is not recommended mixing pip and conda.
+> ⚠  It is not recommended mixing pip and conda.
 Reasons can be seen at [/conda/FAQ](../conda/FAQ.md).

 ## Usage
 ### Install a package
 ```shell
 ## use as a module from python.
 This requires python is listed in $PATH
 python -m pip install sampleproject